 - Unit 3: Adverse Food Reactions in Maternal Health

-The course will run from May 26 through August 1, 2014 and is completely online.
-An orientation webinar is scheduled with registered students for Tuesday, May 20th at 11:00 AM 12:00 PM ET to provide an overview and demonstration of the online course environment.
-The orientation webinar will be recorded so if you are unable to attend, you will be able to view the recorded webinar at a later time.
+The course will run from April 20 through June 26, 2015, and is completely online.
+An orientation webinar is scheduled with registered students for Tuesday, April 14, 2015, from 11:00 am- 12:00 pm ET to provide an overview and demonstration of the online course environment.
+The orientation webinar will be recorded for those who are unable to attend.

-Fifteen hours of CPE Level 1 training has been applied for from the Commission on Dietetic Registration, for Registered Dietitians and Dietetic Technicians, Registered.
-For those not eligible for CPE credit, continuing education units have been applied for from the Friday Center for Continuing Education at the University of North Carolina at Chapel Hill.
+This course is approved for 15 Level 1 Continuing Professional Education Units (CPEUs) from the Commission on Dietetic Registration, for Registered Dietitian Nutritionists (RDNs), Registered Dietitians (RDs), and Dietetic Technicians, Registered (DTRs).
+For those not eligible for CPEU credit, 1.5 Continuing Education Units (CEUs) will be awarded upon completion of the course from the Friday Center for Continuing Education at the University of North Carolina at Chapel Hill.

-In order to successfully complete the module, the computer equipment you use should meet the following minimum hardware and software requirements:
+In order to successfully complete the course, the computer equipment you use should meet the following minimum hardware and software requirements:

 - Reliable, high-speed internet access